sermant-io/Sermant-website/docs/en/README.md

 ::: slot Vision
 ## Vision
-Sermant (also known as Java-mesh) is a proxyless service mesh based on Java bytecode enhancement technology.
+Sermant is a proxyless service mesh based on Java bytecode enhancement technology.
 It utilizes Java bytecode enhancement to provide service governance capabilities to applications, addressing service governance issues in large-scale microservices architectures.
 Sermant's vision also includes building a plugin development ecosystem to assist developers in more easily creating service governance functionalities without interfering with the application's source code.
 :::

 ::: slot footer